varungulati/react-reward-button/README.md

 # 🎁 React Reward Button

-A React component that provides a reward button with Ethereum token rewards.
-Perfect for gamification, loyalty programs, and user engagement in Web3 applications.
+A clean, minimal, and accessible React button component inspired by shadcn/ui.
+Perfect for reward systems, gamification, and user engagement.

 ## Features

 - 🚀 **Easy to use**: Simple React component with minimal setup
-- 🔧 **Highly customizable**: Customize styles, text, and behavior
+- 🔧 **Highly customizable**: Multiple variants, sizes, and full style control
-- 🔗 **Web3 integrated**: Built-in wallet connection and Ethereum integration
+- 🎨 **Beautiful UI**: Modern, accessible design with smooth animations
 - 📱 **Mobile friendly**: Responsive design that works on all devices
-- 🎨 **Beautiful UI**: Modern, sleek design with smooth animations
 - 🔒 **Type safe**: Full TypeScript support
-- ⚡ **Performance optimized**: Efficient rendering and minimal bundle size
+- ⚡ **Performance optimized**: Minimal bundle size with zero external dependencies
+- ♿ **Accessible**: Built with accessibility in mind (ARIA labels, keyboard navigation)
+- 🎯 **Framework agnostic**: Works with any React app (no Tailwind required)

 ## Installation